andersinno/kolga/README.md

-# Anders CI/CD DevOps
+# Kólga CI/CD DevOps

-> Version 3 is still in BETA and is therefor in a volatile state and can change without notice

-CI/CD configuration for running a complete DevOps pipeline with all stages from Docker builds and testnig to review, QA/staging and production environment creation.
+CI/CD configuration for running a complete DevOps pipeline with all stages from Docker builds and testing to review, QA/staging and production environment creation.

 ## Contents